orenlab/pyfail2banapi/pyfail2banapi/README.md

 ## Overview

-The Fail2Ban API is a robust and efficient FastAPI application designed to interact with Fail2Ban statistics.
+The Python Fail2Ban API is a robust and efficient FastAPI application designed to interact with Fail2Ban statistics.
 It provides endpoints to retrieve real-time data on Fail2Ban's overall status, the status of specific jails, and the Fail2Ban version.
 This API is particularly well-suited for integration with automation tools and bots, such as Telegram bots, enabling seamless monitoring and reporting of security metrics.